AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/beast/rhinoceros.md

 "ac_class": "natural armor"
 "hp": !!int "45"
 "hit_dice": "6d10 + 12"
+"modifier": !!int "-1"
 "stats":
   - !!int "21"
   - !!int "8"
   - !!int "15"
   - !!int "2"
   - !!int "12"
   - !!int "6"
 "speed": "40 ft."
 "senses": "passive Perception 11"
 "languages": ""
 "cr": "2"
 "traits":
-- "desc": "If the rhinoceros moves at least 20 feet straight toward a target and then\
+  - "desc": "If the rhinoceros moves at least 20 feet straight toward a target and\
-    \ hits it with a gore attack on the same turn, the target takes an extra 9 (2d8)\
+      \ then hits it with a gore attack on the same turn, the target takes an extra\
-    \ bludgeoning damage.
-If the target is a creature, it must succeed on a DC 15\
+      \ 9 (2d8) bludgeoning damage.
+If the target is a creature, it must succeed\
-    \ Strength saving throw or be knocked [prone](03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/rules/conditions.md#Prone)."
+      \ on a DC 15 Strength saving throw or be knocked [prone](03.PlayerLog&Handouts/Mechanics/CLI/rules/conditions.md#Prone)."
     "name": "Charge"
 "actions":
   - "desc": "Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 14\
       \ (2d8 + 5) bludgeoning damage."
     "name": "Gore"
 "source":
   - "MM"
+  - "ToA"
+  - "WDH"
+  - "IDRotF"
-"image": "03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/bestiary/beast/token/rhinoceros.webp"
+"image": "03.PlayerLog&Handouts/Mechanics/CLI/bestiary/beast/token/rhinoceros.webp"
 ```
 ^statblock